KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-RottenTomatoes by AdamMoses-GitHub](https://github.com/AdamMoses-GitHub/MMM-RottenTomatoes)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-RottenTomatoes.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.

 ### [MMM-ROVA-trashcalendar by jeroenpeters1986](https://github.com/jeroenpeters1986/MMM-ROVA-trashcalendar)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-ROVA-trashcalendar.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-RPI-LED by idoodler](https://github.com/idoodler/MMM-RPI-LED)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. No image found.
 3. Warning: No LICENSE file.

 ### [MMM-RSS-FEED by Taolanoz](https://github.com/Taolanoz/MMM-RSS-FEED)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `feednami.js`: Replace it with built-in fetch.
 3. Recommendation: Found `XMLHttpRequest` in file `jquery-3.1.1.min.js`: Replace it with built-in fetch.

 ### [MMM-RTSPStream by shbatm](https://github.com/shbatm/MMM-RTSPStream)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-RTSPStream.js`: Replace it with `MagicMirror²`.
 3. Deprecated: Found `omxplayer` in file `MMM-RTSPStream.js`: Try to replace it with `vlc`.
 4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.